exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 * fixing bugs and be certain afterwards that everything else stays all right
 * adding new features such that everything else stays all right.

-The important part here is to make sure that everything "stays all right" (to the extend neeed).
+The important part here is to make sure that everything "stays all right" (to the extend needed).
 To ensure this, however, it not only seems *helpful* that one understands the code, but it merely is *absolutely necessary* that the code is understandable to the working programmer.
 Hence the first (and maybe most important) principle of writing maintainable code is